Skip to content

 Architecture & Design

 This page is for contributors and for consumers who want a clearer picture of what xa11y is built on, how design decisions are made, and how the library is hardened.
 If you are looking for usage docs, start at the Overview.
+For how the library is verified — the test suites, the toolkit fleet, and CI — see How xa11y Is Tested.

 xa11y is a Rust workspace organised into a platform-independent core, three platform backends, and language bindings.